DeepInEvil/UDC/DKE-GRU/Readme.txt

-# Domain Knowledge enhanced Gated recurrent Unit (DKE-GRU)
+# Attention and external Knowledge augmented Dual Encoder with bi-directional GRU (AK-DKE-biGRU)

-Project for running DKE-GRU model.
+Project for running AK-DKE-biGRU model.

 ## Getting Started

-We use python version3.6.4
+We use python version 3.6.4
 Install the requirements.txt file and install pytorch version: "0.3.1.post2"

 ### Prerequisites